THammami01/medical-office-ms/README.md

 In order to use the app:

-1. Download and install the Windows executables `SGP Setup.exe`
+1. Download and install the Windows executable `SGP Setup.exe`
 2. Install MySQL or MariaDB and create a database with the following requests:

 ```sql